Argonaemo/100-days-of-code/log.md

 **Today Progress**: Finishing authentication logic in my project, working on some animation and little UI details using react-toastify.

 **Thoughts** : the user flow decision and logic took most of my time today lol.

+### Day 59: 27 May 2022

+**Today Progress**: Working on some admin components using react, also making a sticky sidebar is easier than I thought.

+**Thoughts** : still got so many things to work on lol.